Reimagining Humanitarian Technology Design

 My Work and Research

-With a multidisciplinary background in engineering and development studies, I have worked across sectors at global tech companies like IBM, international NGOs such as the Red Cross and the UN, as well as with social enterprise and grassroots organisations.
-My experience spans business development, operations management and research across different countries, including Colombia, Australia, the Netherlands and India.
-This breadth of experience has been particularly valuable when working at the intersection of the private and humanitarian sectors, with a better understanding of how different operational models, funding mechanisms and decision-making processes influence the adoption of technology across diverse contexts.
+With a multidisciplinary background in engineering and development studies, I have worked across sectors at global tech companies like IBM, international NGOs such as the Red Cross and the UN, as well as with social enterprise and grassroots organisations in the Global Majority.
+This breadth of experience has been particularly valuable when working at the intersection of the private and humanitarian sectors, with a better understanding of how different operational models, funding mechanisms, and decision-making processes influence the adoption of technology across diverse contexts.

 Currently, as part of my PhD Candidature at RMIT University in Australia, I have been using a Sequential Qualitative Multi-Method Research Design to investigate how emerging technologies are conceptualised, developed and integrated into humanitarian contexts.
 My current work centres on three key areas: